gearglow/ReptiliaWithATwist/The List.md

 "You lied to me, Miss Potter," Professor Moody said that Thursday as class ended.
-With her cover identity blown upon her selection as a champion, Elysia had long since decided to changer her eyes back to her mother's vibrant green.
+With her cover identity blown upon her selection as a champion, Elysia had long since decided to change her eyes back to her mother's vibrant green.
 The scar stayed gone, though.

 "About being from Canada?"